ficusjs/ficusjs-app-shell/README.md

 ## UI loader

 The UI loader loads the initial UI for the app.
-The initial UI is the minimal UI required for the app to be usable on either mobile or desktop.
-The initial UI is loaded as soon as possible, and is responsible for loading the rest of the app.
+The initial UI is the minimal HTML and CSS required for the app to be presented to the user.
+The initial UI is typically rendered using placeholders before the content is fully loaded.
+It is loaded as soon as possible, and is responsible for loading the rest of the app.

 The package [`@ficusjs/app-shell-ui-loader`](packages/ui-loader/) provides the functions for implementing the UI loader.